This page focuses on those activities I have undertaken as a volunteer, lending my time and expertise free of charge.

 ~ Social Media Reporting

-As I have learned more about social media, I have helped cover special events as a volunteer social media reporter for Social Media Club – San Antonio.
+As I have become more active on a variety of social media platforms, I have helped “report” special events as a volunteer social media reporter.
+Prior work along these lines has been done for Social Media Club – San Antonio.
 My primary tools for reporting include Twitter, Instagram and Viddy.
 The documentation that arises from these events is frequently turned into blog posts on Tumblr and WordPress.

-In addition, when I attend educational events in person (or via remote feed) in San Antonio and elsewhere, I frequently “live blog” them, so as to share helpful information with others.
-I have “live blogged” events hosted by the Association of Fundraising Professionals, Greenlights for Nonprofit Success, BlogItSA, NTEN: Nonprofit Technology Network, Wounded Warrior Project, Social Media Breakfast – San Antonio, The Texas Tribune, and more.
+In addition, when I attend educational events in person (or via remote feed), I frequently “live blog” them, so as to share helpful information with others.
+I have “live blogged” events hosted by the Association of Fundraising Professionals, Social Media for Nonprofits, Greenlights for Nonprofit Success, BlogItSA, NTEN: Nonprofit Technology Network, Wounded Warrior Project, Social Media Breakfast – San Antonio, The Texas Tribune, and more.

 ~ National Society, Daughters of the American Revolution